sakidpilot/NoBrainer/README.md

 ## Setting Page

 ![image12](https://github.com/user-attachments/assets/5bb2e937-409a-4035-b09c-f6dae71df2c5)
 Users can click on the settings icon in the bottom navigation bar and will be redirected to the settings page.
-On this page, users have the ability to edit their profile, toggle between dark and light modes (feature coming in Part 3), and change their language (coming in Part 3).
-Additionally, a list of offline features will be available (coming in Part 3).
+On this page, users have the ability to edit their profile, toggle between change their languages from either english or zulu.
+Additionally, a list of offline features will be available.
 Users can also access the user manual or log out of the app entirely.

 ## Edit Gaming Profile